-Given the changing requirements over time, Retention Periods, TRTO, RTO and RPO are specified using time tiers.
+Given the changing requirements over time, Retention Periods, TRTO, RTO, and RPO are specified using time tiers.
 This may be referred to as SLA Tiers (SLA is, unfortunately, an overused term).
 For example, an organization may require the following tiers for their MySQL application:

-|<24 hours||5 minutes||1 hour||For the running 24 hours, your business application will be operational within minutes, utilizing hourly point-in-time backups.|
+|<24 hours||5 minutes||1 hour||For running 24 hours, your business application will be operational within minutes, utilizing hourly point-in-time backups.|

 |1-30 days||1 hour||1 hour||For the rest of the month, you want to be able to complete technical recovery within an hour to the nearest hour.|

 |30+ days||24 hours||24 hours||For anything older than a month, you will be able to restore a point-in-time from a particular day from your archiving system within 24 hours.|

 Consider specific use cases to help you define these requirements.
 The first tier in the above example addresses a common data damage scenario such as when a VM is accidentally deleted, a file or folder has been overwritten, or a database has been corrupted.
 Different from a disaster scenario, all systems are operational.

 Your business can sustain some data loss but requires minimal downtime.
 For this scenario to be practical, there must be no operational overhead.
 This means that end users (tenants in a cloud environment) must be able to execute the recovery on their own, without administrative assistance.